npdoty/blocktogether/README.md

     select * from BtUsers \G

-Put these in /etc/blocktogether/config.json, using the same capitalization as the existing fields.
+Put these in `/etc/blocktogether/config.json`, using the same capitalization as the existing fields.
 Also change `userToFollow` to your Twitter handle.

-Now you can start the server & the support daemons.
+Now you can start the server and the support daemons.
 (The daemons perform the background work that the web frontend doesn't do.)

      vagrant ssh